tiohsa/vsmemo/README.md

 - Create a new note file with the current date and a custom title.
 - The note file is created in a configurable directory within your workspace.
 - The file name format is customizable (e.g., `${yyyy}-${MM}-${dd}_${title}.md`).
+- **Create Markdown Table at Position**: Insert a Markdown table at the cursor with specified rows/columns.
+- **Insert Markdown Table Column**: Insert a column into a Markdown table at the cursor position.
+- **Insert Markdown Table Row**: Insert a row into a Markdown table at the cursor position.
+- **Convert Selection to Markdown Table**: Convert selected text (with a delimiter) into a Markdown table.

 ## Requirements